CodeYourFuture/github-tracker/README.md

 # Google Sheets Tracker
-## Read and write into Google spreadsheets using data from any API using GitHub Actions cron jobs.
+## Update any Google spreadsheet automatically daily/weekly/monthly using data from any API using GitHub Actions cron jobs.